umadevimcw/equip_assessment_mcw/level_2/frequent_integer_not_blocked/problem.md

 # Problem

 ### Statement
-Given an array of integers and an array of blocked integers, find the most frequent integer that is not blocked.
-Return the result.
+Given an array of integers and an array of blocked integers, At least one integer that is not blocked, and that the answer is unique.
+Return the most frequent integer that is not blocked.
+Take size of the array n, elements of array and blocked elements.

 ### Test Cases
 1.  |       Input	     |  Expected Output   |